oshears/osgames/obsidian/OSGames/Miscellaneous Thoughts/Reflections/Domain-Based Working.md

 I find it easiest to be productive during times of low motivation if I just stick to one area of development on my project and enter the [[flow state]].

-For example, during the past two weeks I was able to lock in for coding ([[Untitled Alien Game Devlog 1 (2024-10-06)|see the devlog here]]) and pump out a bunch of new systems.
+For example, during the past two weeks I was able to lock in for coding ([[Alien Game Devlog 1|see the devlog here]]) and pump out a bunch of new systems.
 For coding it definitely helped that I planned things out away from the computer first.

 I did this similarly with designing some draft GUIs and menus.